rocky-linux/documentation/docs/books/incus_server/30-appendix_a.md

 incus list
 ```

 Note you have not used `sudo` here.
-Your user has the ability to enter these commands.
+Your user can enter these commands.
 You will see something like this:

 ```bash
 +------------+---------+----------------------+------+-----------+-----------+